eighty20results/e20r-sequences/README.md

 * Comment out incomplete Google Analytics tracking support
 * Add debug output for send_notice() to help troubleshoot.
 * Make opt-in form full-width

+###3.0.3

+* On the edit.php page, add a 'Clear alerts' button for a specific post/sequence/delay combination
+* Allow admin to clear notification flags for a specific post/delay/sequence id from the posts edit page
+* Make language tag consistent